edadma/slate/SLATE_GRAMMAR.md

 # Slate Language Grammar

 ## Overview
 Slate is a dynamically-typed programming language with expression-oriented syntax.
-This document describes the formal grammar and syntax rules.
+Control flow constructs are expressions that return values, while declarations and imports are statements that do not return values.

 ## Lexical Elements